THE MIDDLE WAYPlease read the Summary first

 The Eightfold Path is already an alternative name for The Fourth Noble Truth, it seems doubtful Buddha would use yet a third name and also call it The Middle Way.
 However panoramic sensing is an ideal example of mindfulness and absorption, the last two steps of the eightfold path.

 Moderation has many advantages.
-Many wise local rulers and teachers would have known about the value of moderation, even intelligent everyday workers and househoders know this; and there were inevitably many people who practiced something inbetween the two extremes of asceticism and householder, long before Buddha's time.
+Wise local rulers and teachers would have known about the value of moderation; even everyday craftsmen and householders would have known its value; and there were inevitably many people who practiced something between the two extremes of asceticism and hedonism, long before Buddha's time.

 Buddha first announced the Middle Way at the same time as the Four Noble Truths directly after his enlightenment, in the Sermon of Bernares.
 These teachings were about something new and special.
 So, it seems highly unlikely that the Middle Way is anything to do with moderation.